DJ-consulting/DJ-consulting.github.io/index.md

 ## This is the homepage for DJ consulting.
 We tune the world with data science.

-# TODO:
+# Machine Learning Projects:
-- add logo
+- Face recoginition
-- add title et al
+- Brain wave music classification
-- vision
+- Nautral lanaguage processing